First-Semester Separation Tips for the Parents of College FreshmenAlyssa Abel

 Many college students are figuring out for the first time how to balance their academic and social life.
 They are now responsible for when and what they eat, when and how much they sleep, exercise, laundry and a lot of studying.
 There will be a learning curve as they figure out what works best for them.
 Be ready this fall as they reflect on their experiences to act as a sounding board and make constructive suggestions.

-This should be the easy one but you’d be surprised.
+This should be the easy one but you'd be surprised.
 Or maybe you wouldn’t…money is a loaded topic for us adults, too.
-A recent report entitled Money Matters on Campus assessed the financial attitudes and aptitudes of 42,000 college students and found that most are irresponsible with money, have a hard time sticking to a budget and often forget to pay credit card bills on time.
+A report entitled Money Matters on Campus assessed the financial attitudes and aptitudes of 42,000 college students and found that many are irresponsible with money, have a hard time sticking to a budget and often forget to pay credit card bills on time.
 This lack of financial literacy results in more debt for students upon graduation.
 Talk candidly with your student about finances.
 Sketch out each semester’s expenses and be clear about which your student is responsible for.
 Will your student look for a part-time job?
 Discuss how credit cards work before your student applies for one.

 You’ve been having important discussions with your child throughout their teen years.
 In addition to trusting that you've raised an awesome human being, trust your intuition.
 If you feel that things are "off" they probably are.
 Though many students thrive in college, the first year has its challenges for everyone.
 Academic, emotional and physical stressors are enhanced by change.
 Establishing a weekly check-in time via phone or Skype is a good idea.
 At the end of the day, your student will live and learn, make mistakes that are hopefully not life-altering, and be the wiser for it.